What will you put in your neighbourhood newsletter?

 - Start a small ads column for people to advertise items for sale.

-- An exchange column: people can offer to exchange skills or resources such as lifts to the supermarket, use of tools, computer lessons or dog walking.
+- Start a “local help” section where people can offer and request help to others, such as lifts to the supermarket, use of tools, computer lessons or dog walking.

 - Sell advertising space to local businesses, or ask them to sponsor your activities.

-- Mark important events in residents’ lives.
-Include birth announcements, wedding anniversaries, birthdays and obituaries.
+- Include birth announcements, wedding anniversaries, birthdays and obituaries of local people.

-If you take an article or photograph from the internet or another publication, you should ask permission from the author.
-Many organisations and authors are happy for their work to be reproduced by voluntary groups, but it is polite to ask first.
+If you take an article or photograph from the internet or another publication, you should ask permission from the author/photographer.
+Many people are happy for their work to be reproduced by voluntary groups, but you should ask first, because it is technically their property.
+Reproducing things without permission could be a breach of copyright.

 - Don’t ‘name and shame’ anyone.